zacanger/niddesa/text/generated-translations/cullaniddesa/14-sinhala-google.md

 No seizures "in Kinchana (4-11) 1 applies from Kinchana Should.)
 Strictness means lust (ii) whether there is any lust or attachment That's it.
 Severity of seizures, seizures,
-Immortal Nirvana (iii) This is help.
+Immortal Nibbana (iii) This is help.
 There is no other. " Security is a quality.
 No other means there is no other help.
 Infamous, This is the greatest, foremost, help.
-Means "I call it Nirvana."
+Means "I call it Nibbana."
 'Vanaya' says to lust.
 (10-4) 1 (ii) should be applied if there is a disease.)
-The nectar of Nirvana is the cessation of cravings, the cessation of cravings, the cessation of cravings.
+The nectar of Nibbana is the cessation of cravings, the cessation of cravings, the cessation of cravings.
 So 'thus' is the vowel joint.
 Vowel intercourse.
 Tone completion.
 To spell.
 To degrade.
 "Say" means preach, enact, lay, I open, I divide, I publish, I declare.
-"It simply came to our notice then Knowing the fact that "this" means immortal Nirvana Whether there is a consolation or a renunciation of all subconsciousness, called virulence Named Nirvana.
+"It simply came to our notice then Knowing the fact that "this" means immortal Nibbana Whether there is a consolation or a renunciation of all subconsciousness, called virulence Named Nibbana.
 "Knowing" means knowingly looking at and deciding All rights reserved.
 (1-8) 3 should apply.)
 Anything Even if there is a doctrine of causation, it is known to exist for the prevention of all, equally Wait, decide, that is.
 "Someone" is a deserving slacker.